How Negative Gearing Actually Works

 Getting advice for your situation

 Negative gearing cannot be judged in isolation.
-It interacts with your marginal tax rate, your cash-flow capacity, the loan structure and purpose, depreciation and its effect on the eventual capital gains cost base, land tax, the ownership structure, and the status of any announced law change.
+It interacts with your marginal tax rate, your cash-flow capacity, the loan structure and purpose, depreciation and its effect on the eventual capital gains cost base, land tax, the ownership structure, and — from the 2027-28 income year — the quarantining rule enacted in 2026.
 A sensible decision weighs all of that against your timeframe and your alternatives for the same capital — and treats the tax deduction as one factor among many, never the reason to buy.

 We model the full picture from your actual figures as part of a property-investor engagement, working with your property-investor accountant and, where you want it, the investment property loan side as well.
 To talk it through for your situation, get in touch.

 This guide is general information only and does not take into account your objectives, financial situation or needs.
 It is not personal tax advice and does not promise any particular tax outcome or saving.
-Tax treatment depends on your circumstances and on the law for the relevant income year, including the status of any announced but not-yet-enacted changes.
+Tax treatment depends on your circumstances and on the law for the relevant income year.
+The statements about the Treasury Laws Amendment (Tax Reform No. 1) Act 2026 were verified against the Act text on 16 July 2026; the legislative instrument defining a “new residential dwelling” had not been made as at that date, and the Australian Taxation Office had published only a high-level new-legislation summary of the measure — no ruling or binding guidance had been issued.
 Seek personal advice scoped to your situation before acting.

 Frequently asked questions

 Negative gearing describes a cash-flow position rather than a strategy.
 A rental property is negatively geared when the deductible costs of holding it — typically loan interest plus rates, insurance, management fees, repairs and depreciation — exceed the rental income it produces for the year.
 That shortfall is a net rental loss.
-Under current Australian rules, that net loss can generally be offset against your other assessable income, such as salary, which reduces your taxable income for the year.
-Whether a property is negatively or positively geared depends entirely on your circumstances, the financing and the relevant rules.
+For the 2025-26 and 2026-27 income years, that net loss can generally be offset against your other assessable income, such as salary, which reduces your taxable income for the year.
+From the 2027-28 income year, enacted changes in the Treasury Laws Amendment (Tax Reform No. 1) Act 2026 change that treatment for residential dwellings: the excess of residential-property deductions over residential-property income is quarantined rather than offset against salary.
+Whether a property is negatively or positively geared depends entirely on your circumstances, the financing and the law for the relevant income year.